CryptoKage/HyperstrategiesDocs/core-offerings/core1-discretionary.md

 performance fee structure:

 * 20% performance fee
-* **20% deposit fee (at base level)**
+* **20% vault deposit fee (at base level)**

-Initial deposit fee / Onboarding fee: deposit fee is dependant on the users account tier, users are given bonus points in exchange.
-Bonus points are bought back by the project and become XP points for the upcoming TGE.
+Vault deposit fee: The fee steadily decreases for each additional tier, which depends on the account’s XP.
+Vault users receive Bonus points for the same value of the vault deposit fee which will be bought back by the project and will also become XP points.
+The total XP accumulated will determine allocation amount for the TGE.
 Post TGE bonus points are replaced by the hyperstrategies token.

 * Tier 2 : -2% Discount on deposit fee
 * Tier 3 : -4% Discount on deposit fee